barnes/Gradebook/README.md

 Need to update some data validation (classID in student entry form, student name should drop bad characters, etc.)

 Moving between classes does not reload the page.
 Not sure why.
+FIXED NOW.